 Phil and Cheryl are learning more and more about generosity.
 You might like to read the story of Harold Walker and the kind of influence his generosity has had on their lives too.

 Phil and Cheryl were married June 1, 1985 in Olathe, Kansas in Garrett Chapel on the campus of College Church of the Nazarene.
-They have a son, Jon.
-The Fullers reside in Midlothian, Virginia.
+They reside in Midlothian, Virginia.
+Their son, Jon, is married to Laura, and they have a daughter, Arabella who is happy to call Phil & Cheryl, Papa and Mimi.

 Phil is a graduate of Olivet Nazarene University with bachelors and masters degrees.
 He received a Master of Divinity degree from Nazarene Theological Seminary, and completed his doctoral degree at Asbury Theological Seminary.